 On our courses you learn how to be mindfully present with thoughts, emotions and body sensations, supported by an attitude of kindness and compassion.
 This can really help us be a healthy human being and taken further, much further, can reveal our deepest potential.

-The Course consists one class lasting two and a half hours once a week for eight weeks and one whole day between the fifth and sixth session.
+The Course either consists one class lasting two and a half hours once a week for eight weeks and one whole day between the fifth and sixth session or three whole days, each two weeks apart, with an option of a further day at the end.
 Participants are also invited to practice regularly during the week the mindfulness skills taught on the course.
 In this way, by the end of the course, you will hopefully have created a mindfulness meditation practice that will be largely self sustaining to the extent you maintain it.

 The course includes:

 - A free initial 20 minute meeting to make sure it is the right course at the right time for you.
 There is no commitment at this point.